top of page

 The trade relationship between Canada and the United States has entered a turbulent phase as U.S. President Donald Trump announced sweeping tariffs on Canadian goods.
 In response, Prime Minister Justin Trudeau unveiled strong countermeasures.
 U.S. Tariffs and Canada's Response are now at the center of a significant shift in North American trade dynamics, affecting businesses on both sides of the border.

-On February 1, 2025, President Trump imposed a 25% tariff on nearly all Canadian imports, with a 10% tariff on Canadian energy products.
-These measures, according to the administration, are aimed at addressing border security concerns and combating illegal drug trafficking.
+On March 4, 2025, President Donald Trump enforced a 25% tariff on all Canadian imports, with a 10% tariff specifically on Canadian energy products.
+These measures were justified by the administration as necessary to address border security concerns and combat illegal drug trafficking, particularly focusing on the flow of fentanyl into the United States.

 Provincial-Level Actions Against U.S. Trade

-Nova Scotia: Premier Tim Houston stated that the province would double highway tolls for U.S. commercial vehicles and direct the Nova Scotia Liquor Corporation to stop selling all U.S. liquor by February 4.
+• Nova Scotia: Premier Tim Houston doubled highway tolls for all U.S. commercial vehicles and directed the Nova Scotia Liquor Corporation to completely remove U.S. liquor from its shelves.
+Additionally, a new 15% tax on U.S. seafood imports was implemented, directly affecting suppliers from Maine and Massachusetts.

 Economic Impact on Businesses